g3n/g3nd/README.md

 }

 // This is your test object.
-You can store state here.
-// This name must be unique in the package type testsModel struct {
+You can store state here. type testsModel struct {
-	grid *graphic.GridHelper
+	grid *graphic.GridHelper    // Pointer to a GridHelper created in 'Initialize' }
-}

 // This method will be called once when the test is selected from the list
-// You can add your objects to the scene here.
 // The ctx objects contain several global objects built by the main program.
-// ctx.Scene is the scene being rendered. func (t *testsModel) Initialize(ctx *Context) {
+// ctx.Scene is the scene being rendered.
+// You can build your scene, adding your objects to the ctx.Scene. func (t *testsModel) Initialize(ctx *Context) {

 	// Show axis helper
 	ah := graphic.NewAxisHelper(1.0)
 	ctx.Scene.Add(ah)

-	// Creates grid helper and saves its pointer in the test state t.grid = graphic.NewGridHelper(50, 1, &math32.Color{0.4, 0.4, 0.4})
+	// Creates a grid helper and saves its pointer in the test state t.grid = graphic.NewGridHelper(50, 1, &math32.Color{0.4, 0.4, 0.4})
 	ctx.Scene.Add(t.grid)